College Life

 http://www.clark.edu/campus-life/arts-events/archer/index.php

 Archer Gallery has been exhibiting fine art in Southwest Washington since 1978, consistently presenting an impressive list of artists and exhibits.
-Focusing on Northwest and Washington artists, the gallery also exhibits works by national artists.
 Featuring both established and emerging talents, the cultural, social, and ethnic diversity of the region is expressed in the exhibition schedule.
+While the gallery exhibits works by national artists, the main focus is on Northwest and Washington artists.
+Artist talks, workshops, and other engagement events accompany each exhibition.

 Archer Gallery is located on the lower level at the south entrance of the Penguin Union Building and features 2,000 square feet of exhibition space.
 All exhibits are free and open to students and the community.
 Support for the Archer Gallery is provided by the Associated Students of Clark College (ASCC), the Clark College Foundation, the College, and donations from individuals.
 Archer Gallery is wheelchair accessible.